krvipin15/krvipin15/README.md

 - 👋 Hi, I’m Vipin Kumar
 - 👀 I’m interested in learning new stuffs
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on new projects related to Machine Learning
+- 💞️ I’m looking to collaborate on new projects related to Data Analytics
 - 📫 Reach me on email @vipinkr3000@gmail.com

 <!---